Currency lads and lasses

 Born in Sydney of a convict father, Horatio Wills exalted native-born Australians ("currency lads and lasses") in his newspaper The Currency Lad.

 Currency lads and lasses (collectively known as currency or the currency) were the first generations of native-born white Australians.
 They were the children of the British settlers and convicts who arrived in the late 18th and early 19th centuries, beginning with the First Fleet in 1788.

 Origin

 In the early years of the Colony of New South Wales, the term "currency" was used to refer to any money other than pound sterling, which was the only legal tender.
 Owing to a shortage of sterling, "currency" circulated freely, but was not always accepted – the term carried implications of illegality, inferior quality, and subordination.

-By analogy, native-born colonials came to be known as "currency", in contrast to the British-born "sterling".
+By analogy, the children of convicts came to be known as "currency", in contrast to those born from exclusives, the "sterling".
 The first reference in print to the native-born being called "currency" was in the Sydney Gazette of 13 September 1822, in a letter signed by "Lydia Languish" calling for more social events to be organised for "currency lasses".